-The compensation of our executive officers that are employees of Teekay Corporation or other subsidiaries thereof (other than any awards under our long-term incentive plan described below) is set and paid by Teekay Corporation or its subsidiaries, and we reimburse Teekay Corporation for time spent by our executive officers on our management matters.
+The compensation of our executive officers that are employees of Teekay Corporation or other subsidiaries thereof (other than any awards under our long-term incentive plan described below) is set and paid by Teekay Corporation or its subsidiaries.
+In addition to any awards to our executive officers under our long-term incentive plan, we reimburse Teekay Corporation for time spent by our executive officers on our management matters.
 This reimbursement is a component of the management fee we pay our Manager, pursuant to the Management Agreement.
-For the year ended December 31, 2018, the aggregate amount of such reimbursement excluding any long-term incentive plan awards issued directly by us was \$1.8 million (2017: \$1.3 million; 2016: \$0.9 million).
+For the year ended December 31, 2019, the aggregate amount of executive officers compensation was \$2.3 million (2018: \$2.3 million; 2017: \$1.8 million), a majority of which is paid by us to Teekay.
 Teekay Corporation's annual bonus plan, in which each of our executive officers participates, considers both company performance and team performance.